vkhazin/revize-aws-setup/readme.md

 * To verify without applying: `./scripts/plan.sh dev`
 * To create/update a deployment: `./scripts/apply.sh dev`
 * To delete an existing deployment: `./scripts/destroy.sh dev`

+### TODO:

+1. scheduled task did not get enabled on failover
+1. ~/.aws/config did not include key/secret
+1. did not verify machine env vars were set